 The parish of Brentor lies on the north western corner of Dartmoor, about five miles north of the market town of Tavistock, in West Devon.
 It is to the west of the A386, access to the village being via a road across the moor from Mary Tavy.
 The parish can be also be reached from Lydford to the north, from Coryton, from Milton Abbot on the Tavistock – Launceston road to the west, or direct from Tavistock via the road towards Lydford from the south.

 The name Brentor is commonly used for the main village in the parish, North Brentor.
 In addition to North Brentor the parish includes the hamlets of South Brentor, Liddaton and Lydford Station, all of which are served by this website.
 All of these settlements except Liddaton lie within the boundary of the Dartmoor National Park so that they have been spared much development in recent years.
 Our residential buildings are a mix of permanent homes, second homes and holiday accommodation.
 Mixed in are working farms, mainly farming cattle and sheep, with the addition of grazed moorland and commons.

-Brentor has a remarkable natural feature, Brent Tor, capped by St Michael de Rupe Church.
+Brentor has a remarkable natural feature, Brent Tor, topped by St Michael de Rupe Church.
 Another notable feature is the White Lady waterfall on the northern edge of the parish in Lydford Gorge, owned by the National Trust.

 Most of the land in the parish lies at about 250m above sea level, 150m higher than Tavistock, with the result that it is a little cooler and wetter.
 South westerly winds bring rain in the summer but Dartmoor shelters us somewhat from cold easterly winds in the winter.
 In North Brentor, unlike most of Britain, light pollution is limited and we can still see the stars on clear nights, including a spectacular view of the Milky Way – a good place to own a telescope!